How to grow Heleniums

 Bearing bold flowers in orange, red and yellow, Heleniums are a bright and cheerful addition to the garden border.
-This plant thrives in full sun and looks great mixed with other warmly coloured flowers.
-There are hundreds of types of Heleniums, so we’ll pick out the best of these and show you how to grow them.
+This plant thrives in full sun and looks great mixed with other hot coloured flowers and ornamental grasses.
+They are also brilliant late summer plants for pollinators.

 Types of Helenium to grow